AaltoAsia/O-MI/docs/DatabaseGuide.md

 }
 ```

+Supported SQL databeses are listed on the [Slick documentation](http://slick.lightbend.com/doc/3.2.1/supported-databases.html).

-All the drivers supported by slick are not tested with the reference implementation and might cause problems if some of the used database features are not supported.
-Application.conf contains example configuration for postgres database.
+All the drivers supported by slick are not tested with the reference implementation and might cause problems if some of the used database features are not supported. application.conf contains example configuration for postgres database.

 Other supported databases
 -------------------------